 As our members communicate with Members of Congress, the media, and the public, NBB works with them to amplify these points:

-- With plants and markets across the country, the U.S. biodiesel and renewable diesel industry supports more than 60,000 U.S. jobs, paying $2.54 billion in annual wages.
-The industry generates more than $11.42 billion in economic activity each year.
+- With plants and markets across the country, the U.S. biodiesel and renewable diesel industry supports more than 60,000 U.S. jobs, paying $2.54billion in annual wages.
+The industry generates more than $17 billion in economic activity each year.

 - Fuel blenders can protect consumers from volatile international oil prices by diversifying the fuel supply.
 Because biodiesel boosts fuel supplies and lowers demand for foreign oil, U.S. consumers saved at least 17 cents on every gallon of diesel

-- Biodiesel producers use the broadest mix of raw materials – including recycled cooking oil, animal fats and plant oils.
+- Biodiesel producers use the broadest mix of raw materials – including recycled cooking oil, animal fats and plant oils – providing value to underutilized resources.